ArthurSonzogni/chromiumos-platform2/crash-reporter/README.md

 ## Data Consent

-No crashes get collected without explicit consent from the device owner.
+No crashes get collected without explicit consent from the device owner AND the currently logged in user.
 This is normally part of the OOBE setup flow (but can also be controlled via OS Settings).

-Consent is controlled by the device owner and covers all users of that device.
+Consent is first set up by the device owner and covers all users of that device.
 If no consent has been granted, then `crash_reporter`  will generally exit rather than doing any further processing (e.g. running collectors).
+If the device owner consents, users will be able to opt in or out as well, post M-103.
+`metrics_library` determines whether the currently logged-in-user consents to crash collection, with one exception: boot crash collection.

+When the device kernel panics or otherwise forcibly reboots, we use the `/home/chronos/boot-collect-consent` file to determine whether the user that was signed in *at the time of the crash* consented to crash collection, since no user will be logged in when the boot collector runs.
+If the last-logged-in user consented to collection, we then fall back to device policy.

-The only case where we `crash_reporter` collects crashes even without consent is for early crashes that occur before stateful partitions are mounted (because we cannot check consent then). `crash_sender` still checks consent before it uploads crashes.
+The only case where `crash_reporter` collects crashes even without consent is for early crashes that occur before stateful partitions are mounted (because we cannot check consent then). `crash_sender` still checks consent before it uploads crashes.